 Venturex has made significant progress in its Sulphur Springs Definitive Feasibility Study ("DFS" or "the Study").
-The DFS focuses on proving the viability of the Sulphur Springs Copper-Zinc project ("the Project") with the document to be used to assist in raising appropriate funds to begin project development in Calendar Year ("CY") 2019.
+The DFS focuses of proving the viability of the Sulphur Springs Copper-Zinc project ("the Project") with the document to be used to assist in raising appropriate funds to begin project development in CY2019.